vvalentinov/Bookworm/README.md

 **Pagination:**

 Bookworm supports pagination to efficiently handle large collections of books and quotes.
 Instead of displaying all books/quotes at once, the collection is divided into pages, allowing you to navigate with ease.

+**In-Memory Caching**

+ This application utilizes in-memory caching to enhance performance and reduce the load on the underlying data sources.
+This caching mechanism stores frequently accessed data in memory, which allows for faster data retrieval and improved response times for the end-user.

 ***Guest user:***
 - Can only browse through quotes without liking/uploading, etc.